Accelerated Interactive Auralization of Highly Reverberant Spaces using Graphics Hardware: Performance benchmarking

-In this section, we discuss the performance of the implemented partitioned convolution algorithm and real-time auralization system.
-We compared the performance of the \gls{cpu} and \gls{gpu} implementations and analyzed the impact of the block size, number of channels, and filter length on the performance.
-The performance was evaluated in terms of the processing time required to convolve a block of input samples with a set of filters.
+In this section, the performance of the implemented partitioned convolution algorithm and real-time auralization system is discussed.
+A performance comparison of the \gls{cpu} and \gls{gpu} implementations is presented as a function of block size, number of channels, and filter length, focusing on their impact on processing time.

 The workstation used for the performance evaluation was equipped with an AMD Ryzen 9 5950X processor containing 16 \gls{cpu} cores and 32 threads, 16 GB of RAM, and an NVIDIA RTX A6000 \gls{gpu} containing 10.752 \gls{cuda} cores and 48 GB of \gls{gpu} memory.
 The \gls{gpu} is compatible with the \gls{cuda} 11.6 toolkit.
 The operating system of the workstation was Debian 12 with Linux kernel 5.10.0-26-amd64.
 In order to stabilize the performance measurements, the system was configured to isolate 12 out of the 16 \gls{cpu} cores for the real-time auralization system.
 The \gls{cpu} isolation was done using the \texttt{cgroups} feature of the Linux kernel.
 The \gls{cpu} cores were isolated to prevent other processes from interfering with the performance measurements, resulting in a system configuration where the real-time auralization system had exclusive access to 12 \gls{cpu} cores and the \gls{gpu}.
 This led to stable performance measurements.